mtxslv/digipathos_downloader/README.md

 # It seems amazing 🤩!
 But I have no idea how to start 😓.
 What should I do? 🧐

-Once you have downloaded the project, you get the dataset using:
+Once you have downloaded the project, you can get the dataset using:

 ```python
 from pathlib import path